1. What is paclitaxel?

 Paclitaxel is the non-branded name of the drug, but you may hear it called by one of its brand names such as Taxol.

 Some people are given a drug called nab-paclitaxel (Abraxane).
+This is paclitaxel combined with a protein called albumin.
 You may have this if you have an allergic reaction to paclitaxel.

 Primary breast cancer

-It might also be given as part of a clinical trial for primary breast cancer.
+You might also have it as part of a clinical trial for primary breast cancer.

 Before surgery

-Paclitaxel can be given before surgery to shrink a larger breast cancer.
-This may mean is an option, rather than a .
-Or it might be given before surgery to slow down the growth of a fast-growing breast cancer and reduce the chance of it spreading to other parts of the body.
+Or you might have it before surgery to slow down the growth of a fast-growing breast cancer and reduce the chance of it spreading to other parts of the body.

-When chemotherapy is given before surgery it’s called primary or neo-adjuvant chemotherapy.
+When you have chemotherapy before surgery, it’s called primary or neo-adjuvant chemotherapy.

 After surgery

-If you are going to have radiotherapy you will usually complete your course of paclitaxel first.
+If you’re going to have radiotherapy you will usually finish your course of paclitaxel first.

-When chemotherapy is given after surgery it is called adjuvant therapy.
+When chemotherapy is given after surgery, it’s called adjuvant therapy.

 Breast cancer that has spread

-Paclitaxel is also used alone or with other chemotherapy or anti-cancer drugs to treat breast cancer that has:
+You may have paclitaxel alone or with other chemotherapy drugs or targeted therapies to treat breast cancer that has:

-• Spread to the tissues and lymph nodes around the chest, neck and under the breastbone (known as regional recurrence or locally advanced breast cancer)
+- Spread to the chest wall or skin of the breast, or the lymph nodes around the chest, neck and under the breastbone (known as regional recurrence or locally advanced breast cancer)

 3. Before starting paclitaxel